Position

 Qualifications

-• High school diploma or equivalent required; vocational training or associate degree in plumbing preferred.
+• High school diploma or equivalent required; vocational training in plumbing is preferred.

-• Valid plumbing license or certification as required by state or local regulations.
+• Valid plumbing license and certification as required by the state.

-• Strong knowledge of plumbing codes, regulations, and best practices.
+• Strong knowledge of plumbing systems, tools, and equipment.

 Is becoming a Plumbing Technician a good career path?